shivani8136/qr-code-generator/README.md

 ### QR Code Generator

-This project, built using Nodejs, generates a QR image for the URL entered by the user.
+This project, built using Node.js, generates a QR image for the URL entered by the user.

 The QR image gets created in the qr_img.png file.
 The URL entered by the user gets stored in the URL.txt file.